ddeel/alpha/NewREADME.md

 ```
 cd Documents
-virtualenv SwordfishEmulator
+virtualenv Swordfish
 ```

-(2) Using the file explorer, go to the **RedfishCode** folder, select and copy all the files using ```Control-A``` and ```Control-C```, then go to the **SwordfishEmulator** folder and paste all the files into it using ```Control-V```.
-This can also be done using a drag-and-drop copying operation.
+(2) Using the file explorer, go to the **Redfish-Interface-Emulator** folder, select and copy all the files using ```Control-A``` and ```Control-C```, then go to the **Swordfish** folder and paste all the files into it using ```Control-V```.

-(3) In the command prompt window, enable the virtualenv environment, and install the Python packages required by the emulator by entering the following commands:
+(3) In the command prompt window, enable the virtualenv environment in the **Swordfish** folder and install the Python packages required by the emulator by entering the following commands:

 ```
-cd SwordfishEmulator
+cd Swordfish
 Scripts\activate
 pip install setuptools markupsafe itsdangerous flask
 pip install aniso8601 pytz flask_httpauth requests
 pip install flask_restful StringGenerator==0.2.1 urllib3
 ```

+The Redfish Interface Emulator and its dependencies should now be installed in the **Swordfish** folder.

-(4) If desired, a simple installation test can now be run on the Redfish Interface Emulator by entering the following command in the command prompt window:
+(4) If desired, a simple test of the Redfish Interface Emulator installation can be done by starting the emulator and accessing the Redfish service root using a browser.

+To start the emulator, enter this command in the command prompt window:

 ```
 python emulator.py